alexandervantrijffel/streamrs/README.md

 fluvio topic list
 ```

 Run the solution locally with [bacon](https://github.com/Canop/bacon) by executing `bacon`.
 Enter 'p' in Bacon to run the producer and enter 'c' to run the consumer.
+Enter 't' in Bacon to run the test suite with [cargo-nextest](https://nexte.st).